zhenry9/ullr/README.md

 `dweet2ser --nowebui`

 This will load dweet2ser with a command line interface only, whithout the web interface.
-Configuration can be done interactively from the command line
+Configuration can be done interactively from the command line.

 ### Empty
 `dweet2ser --empty`

-This will ignore the default config file and start dweet2ser without any device loaded.
+This will ignore the default config file and start dweet2ser without any devices loaded.
 This is useful for fixing bad config files, or creating new ones from scratch.

 ### From file